Markerless Head Tracking for Accurate and Accessible Neuronavigation: Related Work

 Recent studies have demonstrated the feasibility of employing the Azure Kinect DK in a range of clinical applications, including human body motion analysis~\cite{brambilla2023azure}, subject positioning~\cite{bertram2023accuracy}, and joint motion and angle tracking~\cite{villa2025benchmarking}.
 Notably, the Azure Kinect DK is available at a relatively low cost of \$399 (2025 retail price), positioning it as a scalable alternative to specialized tracking hardware.
 However, its application to head tracking for neuronavigation, particularly in light of the associated high-precision requirements, remains an active area of research.

-To the best of our knowledge, the closest work to ours is a study by Matsuda et al.~\cite{matsuda2023marle}, which used monocular RGB data from one subject to estimate head pose through visible facial landmarks and demonstrated its potential for a markerless neuronavigation system.
-Our study advances significantly beyond this initial effort by incorporating several key improvements.
-First, our work evaluates the performance of additional hardware modalities, including stereo and depth video data.
-Second, we incorporate a denser set of facial landmarks and models.
-Third, we compare the efficacy of facial statistical priors, including a generic face model and a more individualized, statistical prior-based head model.
-Fourth, we conduct a comprehensive evaluation of the proposed methods in a large cohort of 50 subjects, including comparison with standard neuronavigation hardware, for a robust assessment of accuracy and generalizability.
+To the best of our knowledge, the most relevant previous work on computer-vision-based markerless neuronavigation is the MarLe study~\cite{matsuda2023marle}, which proposed a monocular RGB-based head pose tracking method.
+They assessed the stability of pose estimation using a printed face photo, and subsequently demonstrated an integrated neuronavigation workflow for repositioning a TMS coil.
+Although this study showed the potential for markerless neuronavigation, its empirical validation was limited and included a single subject.
+Our study advances significantly beyond this initial effort.
+First, our work evaluates additional modalities such as stereo and depth video data, and they appear key to accurate tracking according to our results.
+Second, our methods incorporated facial statistical priors, including a generic face model and an individualized head model.
+Third, we conduct a comprehensive evaluation of our methods in a cohort of 50 subjects and report direct comparison results against conventional neuronavigation hardware.